Need help? Contact your SBDC advisor. Request Advising Here.

 How much can I apply for?

-You will not be asked how much you would like to borrow or how much you need as a cash advance.
+You will not be asked how much you would like to borrow.
 The SBA uses the information you provide to determine the loan and advance amounts.
 Small businesses can receive a secured loan up to $2 million, and an unsecured loan up to $25,000.

 What is the lending criteria?